wohaco/despace/venus.md

          - **rover:** large, medium, mini, manned.
       1. Why does the planet rotate in the opposite direction?
    - **Atmosphere:**
-      1. How did geological activity in the past affect the current appearance of the planet, how/and at what stage did the deviation in the evolution of the twin planets occur?
+      1. How did the geological activity in the past affect the current appearance of the planet, how/and at what stage did the deviation in the evolution of the twin planets occur?
 How did this affect the planet’s atmosphere?
       1. No answer about the nature of atmospheric superrotation & polar vortices.
       1. Study of UV‑absorbers, changing albedo over time & energy balance is interrelated?
       1. The interaction of the atmosphere & the surface (weathering? chemical reactions? or there is no such interaction?).
       1. What processes occur in the planet’s atmosphere?
    - **Surface:**
       1. How has the lack of water affected the appearance of the planet now?
 What was her role in the early days?
 Were there Venus oceans?
 How/why did they disappear?
       1. Surface structures.
-Reasons of their formation, is it still going on?
+Reasons for their formation, is it still going on?
 What are tessera?
       1. Tessera investigations: Idunn Mons, lmdr Regio (Sandel crater), etc.
       1. To analyze soil samples from different places with different surface structures.
 A rover is suitable for this.
-A soil samples return would be nice.
+A soil sample’s return would be nice.
       1. Why is there no tectonics similar to Earth’s?
    - **It’s not known if it’s possible in either technical or financial ways.**
       1. Huge manned atmospheric balloons.